deta/space-docs/src/pages/docs/en/guides/public-site.md

     public: true
 ```

 Only the Micro with the `primary` flag set to `true` will be served on the root domain.
 The other Micros will be served on their respective paths under the root domain.
-For example if a Micro is named `api` (or has the `path` property set to `api`), it will be served on `https://app-name.deta.app/api`.
+For example, if a Micro is named `api` (or has the `path` property set to `api`), it will be served on `https://app-name.deta.app/api`.

 > __Note:__ `public: true` is just a shorthand for `public_routes: ["/*"]`.
 We recommend using [`public_routes`](/docs/en/reference/spacefile#public_routes) instead if you need more customization.